New rental assistance and homeless system performance measures

 - Development of typology and what actions will be available to types of Counties.

 - Commerce to revisit the county 5-Year plan guidelines and align the performance metrics with them.

 Commerce incorporated this framework in the County Action Menu to fulfill statutory requirements for developing performance measures by Dec.
 15, 2021.
 Please review the “Initial Performance Metrics for Project-Based Vouchers & Related Services” section below to view those performance measures.

 The steering committee will work directly with Commerce to revisit the initial performance metrics created on Dec.
-15, 2021, after the program design for project-based vouchers and related services is complete.
+15, 2021, after completing the program design for project-based vouchers and related services.
 A major goal of the program design and related updates to the metrics will be to more deeply embed the work of addressing racial disparities.

 Initial performance metrics for project-based vouchers and related services

-The County Action Menu is a set of performance metrics that was created and refined with county governments and stakeholder groups specified in section 2(2)(c) of Chapter 214, Laws of 2021 (ESHB 1277).
+The County Action Menu is a set of performance metrics that were created and refined with county governments and stakeholder groups specified in section 2(2)(c) of Chapter 214, Laws of 2021 (ESHB 1277).

 The County Action Menu requires county governments to take actions to prevent and reduce homelessness.
 Beginning July 1, 2023, this requirement will apply to the funds described in section 1(1)(c) Chapter 214, Laws of 2021 (ESHB 1277).

-The strategies identified to prevent and reduce homelessness are:
+The strategies identified to prevent and reduce homelessness: